Vibes

 Practice Drills

-Through daily 15–30 minute sessions, I found short, focused drills build recall faster than marathon attempts.
+Daily 15–30 minute sessions build recall faster than marathon attempts.
 Track measurable progress in 2–4 week cycles.

 Organize drill crates by Camelot number and energy so you can practice quickly between codes.
 Vibes lets you create simple folders like 6A Cluster or 9B Uplift, then reuse them for set prep.